-- 1. Need: A precise understanding of the unmet needs, including the causes and consequences of inaction and the implications for individuals, communities, and the state. - 2.
-Impact: The potential to benefit individuals and communities, to reduce disparities, to advance a comprehensive system of care, to produce cost-effective outcomes, to be financially sustained over time. - 3.
+- 2. Impact: The potential to benefit individuals and communities, to reduce disparities, to advance a comprehensive system of care, to produce cost-effective outcomes, to be financially sustained over time. - 3.
 Fit: The extent to which an opportunity aligns with the Commission's mission, strategic priorities, and roles and will work synergistically with existing initiatives to advance a comprehensive system of care - 4.
 Feasibility: The extent to which the opportunity has a clear definition of success and path to sustainability given the level of effort required and the available resources